|

 One of my favourite tools is TextSTAT.
 Actually, it wasn’t created with the proofreader or editor in mind.
 Rather, the program was designed to enable users to analyse texts for word frequency and concordance.
 However, I use it to generate, very quickly, simple alphabetized word lists.

 Time and again, those word lists have flagged up potential problems that I need to check in a proofreading or copyediting project.
 If I'm proofreading a PDF, I strip the text from the PDF proof and dump it into a Word file.
 I remove word breaks from that Word file (using "-^p") so that TextSTAT generates a list of whole words that I can compare, rather than thousands of useless broken words).
 If I'm editing in Word, I can obviously bypass the above steps.
-Here’s a small sample from a word list I generated in TextSTAT.
-As you can see, there are several possible problems:
+Identifying potential problems in text

 (The colour coding is mine; I've provided it for clarity only.
 TextSTAT's word lists are in plain text.)